SamHennessy/hlive/README.md

 - Add log level to client side logging
 - Send config for debug, and log level down to client side
 - Look for a CSS class to show on a failed reconnect
-- Add example of reading url params, maybe post params?
-- Allow adding mount and unmount function ad elements???
+- Allow adding mount and unmount function as elements?